How does this company make money?

 What external forces can significantly affect this company?

-European Union loot box regulations directly target FIFA Ultimate Team pack mechanics.
-Chinese gaming content approval processes can block FIFA and Apex Legends updates from reaching that market.
-US dollar strength affects international licensing negotiations with FIFA, whose agreements are denominated across different currencies.
+European Union regulations targeting loot box mechanics put FIFA Ultimate Team pack sales directly in the crosshairs, since those packs work like randomised purchases.
+Chinese gaming content approval processes can delay or block FIFA and Apex Legends updates from reaching that market.
+When the US dollar strengthens, it affects the terms of international licensing fee negotiations with FIFA.

 Where is this company structurally vulnerable?